-4.4.1Major Standard Equipment Settings
+4.4.1 Major Standard Equipment Settings Effecting Battery Life

-Effecting Battery Life Display backlight and power When the front screen is powered off the Signature is no longer taking near continuous readings.
-The reading interval will be based on the data storage rate and any actively used equations.
-Data storage rate Many options effect the storage rate as related to battery life, see.
-See 2.7.5 Data storage for a complete explanation.
-Equations Equations used by alarms, triggers, or secondary measurements can effect the battery life of the equipment.
-The minimum mea- surement setup in the equation should be the data storage interval used for battery calculations.
+Effecting Battery LifeDisplay backlight and powerWhen the front screen is powered off the Signature is no longer taking near continuous readings.
+The reading interval will be based on the data storage rate and any actively used equations.Data storage rateMany options effect the storage rate as related to battery life, see.
+See 2.7.5 Data storage for a complete explanation.EquationsEquations used by alarms, triggers, or secondary measurements can effect the battery life of the equipment.
+The minimum measurement setup in the equations.